declansullivan/CSV-to-JSON/README.md

 # csvtojson

-This program was used to take a spreadsheet of student grades and turn them into a more readable json file.
+The program csv_to_json.py was used to take a spreadsheet of student grades and turn them into a more readable json file, scores.py.
 This allowed for the students to search through the json file for their secret ID and find specific grades more easily than having to follow columns down in the csv.

 <img src="https://i.imgur.com/8w2Bisp.png"></img>